SOXQ - Latest News

 Frequently asked SOXQ news questions

-- The most recent SOXQ headline (May 7, 2026) is "Semiconductor ETFs: The Trade Broadens".
+The most recent SOXQ headline (Jun 30, 2026) is "Quantum Computing Just Hit Commercial Viability and Trump's $2 Billion Quantum Push Has These 3 ETFs Sitting on Top of the Trade".
 The five most recent stories with summaries and publication times are listed above, sourced from major financial news vendors.